seongohr/AI/Schedule Airplanes/README.md

 The problem facing the air traffic controllers is to assign each plane in the air a time when it should begin its landing procedure and a time when it should begin its takeoff procedure.
 Each plane must have enough fuel to stay in the air until its assigned landing time, a gate to stay at before its time to take off again, and an early enough take off time so that its waiting passengers do not complain.<br /><br />

 <b>Input Format</b><br/><br/>
-The input file name is “input.txt”.<br/>
+The input file name is “input.txt”.<br />
+<b><​AIRPORT INFORMATION></b>
-<b><AIRPORT INFORMATION></b>: ​contains 3 integers, ​L G T​, separated by spaces.
+: contains 3 integers, ​L G T​, separated by spaces.
 The first is the maximum number of planes that can be landing at the same time.
-The second is the number of
- boarding gates in the airport, each capable of serving only a single plane.
+The second is the number of boarding gates in the airport, each capable of serving only a single plane.
 The third is the maximum number of planes that can be taking off at the same time.<br/>
- <b><NUMBER OF PLANES></b>: ​contains one integer ​N specifying the number of planes.
+ <b><​NUMBER OF PLANES></b>: ​contains one integer ​N specifying the number of planes.
 The next ​N lines will provide the information about each of the planes currently hovering over the airport.<br/>
-  <b><PLANE 1></b>: ​contains 5 positive integers, ​R M S O C​, separated by spaces. ​R is the maximum number of minutes that this plane can keep hovering based on its remaining fuel. ​M is the number of minutes it takes the plane to reach its gate after initiating its landing. ​S is the number of minutes it takes the gate crew to serve the plane (unload passengers, refuel, board new passengers, etc.). ​O is the number of minutes it takes the plane to complete takeoff after leaving the gate. ​C is the maximum number of minutes that a plane can stay at the gate before passengers start complaining.<br/>
+  <b><​PLANE 1></b>: ​contains 5 positive integers, ​R M S O C​, separated by spaces. ​R is the maximum number of minutes that this plane can keep hovering based on its remaining fuel. ​M is the number of minutes it takes the plane to reach its gate after initiating its landing. ​S is the number of minutes it takes the gate crew to serve the plane (unload passengers, refuel, board new passengers, etc.). ​O is the number of minutes it takes the plane to complete takeoff after leaving the gate. ​C is the maximum number of minutes that a plane can stay at the gate before passengers start complaining.<br/>
-  <b><PLANE 2></b>: ​Same format as Plane 1.<br/>
+  <b><​PLANE 2></b>: ​Same format as Plane 1.<br/>
 ......<br/>
-   <b><PLANE N></b>: ​Same format as Plane 1.<br/><br/>
+  <b><​PLANE N></b>: ​Same format as Plane 1.<br/><br/>
   <b>Sample Input file:</b><br />
 1 2 1<br />
 4<br />
 0 10 50 20 70<br />